carriercomm/DarkLord/README.md

 		Authorization: "<authentication-token>"

 #### POST /forgot
-Creates a forgot password token and emails the user the link to reset.
+Creates a forgot password token that can be emailed to the user as a link to reset.

 **Request:**